Planning a trip to Keble College, Oxford? Here’s what you need to know before you visit one of Oxford’s most esteemed colleges.

 See the Biggest Dining Hall in Oxford

 Yes, you read that right!
 The biggest dining hall in Oxford.
-First opened in 1878, the gorgeous gothic Keble College dining hall offers meals for up to 300 people… we don’t think we even know 300 people so this is a hard one to get our heads round.
+First opened in 1878, the gorgeous gothic Keble College dining hall offers meals for up to 300 people… we don’t think we even know 300 people so this is a hard one to get our heads around.

 Think long wooden benches surrounded by magical portraits of iconic people from Kebel’s past.
 It’s practically the Great Dining Hall from Harry Potter.

 Want to have a private dinner?
 Well, that’s possible, too.
 Even though private isn’t quite the word we’d choose for 300 people.